Designing Efficient Individual Performance Management Systems

 At this point professional objectives can be set for the next period, a training schedule for the employee can be discussed and professional aspirations should be discussed also.

 The performance management cycle does not end with performance appraisals, as it is a continuous process that is constantly adjusting and adapting to the organizational context in order to maintain its relevancy.

 A similar approach to the one presented above can also be found in Elaine Pulakos’s practical guide to develop, implement and evaluate performance management systems, in which there is an important focus on building the process on employee feedback and input.

-Adopting a smart implementation of individual performance management can make both managers and employees feel more enthusiastic of this process.
+Adopting a smart implementation of individual performance management can make both managers and employees feel more enthusiastic about this process.
 So take these 3 simple pieces of advice:

 - Communicate!
-Comunicate!
-Communicate! – It will help gain buy-in from managers and employees, if they are aware of what is happing and understand the benefits of evaluating staff performance.
+Communicate!
+Communicate! – It will help gain buy-in from managers and employees if they are aware of what is happing and understand the benefits of evaluating staff performance.

 - Use a dialog, not a monologue! – The performance evaluation meeting should be an honest and open discussion between the two parties, without judging the person or making performance comparisons between staff.
 Make sure it is not a „painful visit to the dentist” for the employee.

 - Take action! – If after the performance evaluations nothing happens, performance won’t improve and the process will be just a formal procedure without any concrete results or benefits for the organization, managers, or employees.